MasterIfeanyi/node-stocks-interview/Readme.md

 To run the app use `npm start`

-To install al the dependencies `npm install`
+To install all the dependencies `npm install`

 ## env variables